My Lords, with the leave of the House I shall now repeat a Statement delivered in the other place by my right honourable friend the Home Secretary.

 My Lords, I thank the Minister for repeating the Statement.
 I share her horror at recent events and extend my condolences to the victims and their families.
-I wonder if the House will join me in commending the imam of the Finsbury Park mosque, who held back a lot of very angry people who wished to attack the perpetrator of that event, and in doing so demonstrated the rule of law, which is surely one of the most noble of our British characteristics.
+I wonder whether the House will join me in commending the imam of the Finsbury Park mosque, who held back a lot of very angry people who wished to attack the perpetrator of that event, and in doing so demonstrated the rule of law, which is surely one of the most noble of our British characteristics.

 From the noise that the noble Baroness is hearing she will be able to tell that the whole House agrees with her.
 I sometimes wonder whether the bravery of ordinary people is something that I would be capable of, and that imam was absolutely wonderful.